BigBrotherBot/big-brother-bot/b3/docs/README.txt

 	Leave log_level at 9 for debugging, If there is a bug found we will need your b3.log.
-4. If you left the publist plugin enabled (default), add "sets _B3 true" to your server config or B3 will exit.
-Alternatively, you can disable the plugin by commenting out its entry in b3.xml.

 ### Running B3